Wincent01/lu-grim/README.md

 On the server, symlink `build/resServer/CDServer.sqlite` to `mods/CDServer.sqlite`.

+On the server, symlink all the files within the `mods/grim/server/` directory to the `build/` directory.

 To make sure players has the same identifers in the client, share the `mods/lookup.json` with the clients.

 Start the server.